 Level 4 integrates knowledge from previous levels and examines concepts related to the care of the client with acute presentation or exacerbation of chronic illness.

 During the program, you will participate in a range of activities, working with each other and with the instructor to master essential skills.
 Through concept-based, case-based, skill-based, and integrated learning experiences, you will achieve a strong sense of professionalism.
 The classroom emulates the workplace, where you learn skills, behaviours and attitudes that will carry you effectively into the workforce.
-You are guided by NIC policies as well as the Code of Ethics and Standards of Practice of the College of Licensed Practical Nurses of BC (CLPNBC).
+You are guided by NIC policies, as well as the LPN standards and competencies of the British Columbia College of Nursing Professionals.

-As a successful graduate you will be an effective, responsible practitioner using critical thinking and a holistic, client-centered approach to plan and implement care for your clients; moreover, you will possess the communication and leadership skills needed to be a collaborative member of a health care team.
+As a successful graduate, you will be an effective, responsible practitioner using critical thinking and a holistic, client-centred approach to plan and implement care for your clients; moreover, you will possess the communication and leadership skills needed to be a collaborative member of a health care team.

 LPNs are integral members of the health care team, providing nursing care for families and individuals of all ages.
-LPN practice is governed by the Health Professions Act and practitioners are regulated by the College of Licensed Practical Nurses of British Columbia (CLPNBC) and are responsible and accountable for their own nursing practice.
+LPN practice is governed by the Health Professions Act.
+Practitioners are regulated by the British Columbia College of Nursing Professionals and are also responsible and accountable for their own nursing practice.